Sharp nonuniqueness for the Navier-Stokes equations: weak solutions on the torus

 \section{$X^{p,q}$ weak solutions on the torus}

 In this section, we show that sub-critical and critical weak solutions in $ X^{p,q}([0,T] ; \TT^d)$ are in fact Leray-Hopf.
-In particular, by the weak-strong uniqueness results of Ladyzhenskaya-Prodi-Serrin, this implies the uniqueness part of Theorem \ref{thm:FJR_uniqueness}.
-The content of Theorem \ref{thm:critical_Leray-Hopf} is classical~\cite{MR316915,MR760047,MR1876415} and we include a proof in our specific setting for the convenience of the readers.
-Note that the proof applies to the entire range of exponents $p,q$ including the case $q=\infty$ which is most relevant to the results of this paper, but was omitted in \cite{MR316915}.
+In particular, by the weak-strong uniqueness of Ladyzhenskaya-Prodi-Serrin, this implies the uniqueness part of Theorem \ref{thm:FJR_uniqueness}.
+The content of Theorem \ref{thm:critical_Leray-Hopf} is classical~\cite{MR316915,MR760047,MR1813331,MR1876415} and we include a proof in the regime $q>2$ for the convenience of the readers.
+Note that the proof applies to the case $q=\infty$ which is most relevant to the results of this paper, but was omitted in \cite{MR316915}.

 \begin{theorem} Let $d \geq 2$ be the dimension and $u \in X^{p,q}([0,T] ; \TT^d)$ be a weak solution of \eqref{eq:NSE} with $\frac{2}{p} + \frac{d}{q} = 1$, $d \leq q \leq \infty$.
 Then $u$ is a Leray-Hopf solution. \end{theorem}